ttacail/isobxr/isobxr/cran-comments.md

 ## Resubmission 26/08/2021
 This is a resubmission.
 In this version I have:

-* Added \value to all .Rd files and exlain the functions results, including the missing Rd-tags: multiplot.Rd: \value quiet.Rd: \value shinobxr_app.Rd: \value time_converter.Rd: \value and the newly created internal not exported functions: using_extdata_tutorial.Rd plot_diagram.Rd to_tmpdir.Rd
+* Added \value to all .Rd files and explained the functions results, including the missing Rd-tags: multiplot.Rd: \value quiet.Rd: \value shinobxr_app.Rd: \value time_converter.Rd: \value and the newly created internal, not exported functions: using_extdata_tutorial.Rd plot_diagram.Rd to_tmpdir.Rd